-What are Spanish two-way immersion programs?
+What are Spanish Two-Way Immersion Programs?

 Since dual-immersion programs for children in many public school systems are turning to the way English Language Learners (ELLs) students learn, it is also a way for many English-speaking students to learn about a foreign language.
 Two-way immersion programs develop to meet the multicultural need in schools.

-More than 2000 schools have adopted an immersion programs in school.
+More than 2000 schools have adopted an immersion program in school.
 California implemented “a seal of biliteracy” to allow students to gain knowledge in Spanish or another language before graduation.
 So far, 6000 students have received this achievement.

-Benefits of Two-Way Immersion Programs
+Benefits of School Programs

-The curriculum designed in the District of Lawrence Township in Indianapolis applies the dual and full immersion programs in Spanish and English.
+The curriculum designed in the District of Lawrence Township in Indianapolis applies for the dual and full immersion programs in Spanish and English.
 Since many students lack the language skills to succeed, it is important for bilingual teachers to support basic skills in literacy and reading.

 After entering the program, they are able to raise their skill score by 12 and 6 percent both in language and math subjects, respectively.